 Anyway, the brawl reached cosmic violence.
 And, you know how I always said, “I want out”, well you weren’t there but, well, we ended up punching a hole to the outside.
 You do not want to KNOW what’s out there!

 Death makes a puppet of us all, she whispered with melancholic assuredness.
-Her tone implying a misrepresentation of the only true enemy: death.
 We kill, we die.
 The house always wins.
 In yet another swift blur of precisely wielded death, she was proven all too right.
 Another replica stood there, next to the now lifeless puppet of herself, who was left standing by the savage suddenness with which she had met her end.

 Talk about ironic extrapolation of the concept of… Death claimed her too, mid-sentence.